Search This Blog

 1877 - Emma Brown

 1880 - Emma Brown died.
+Richard Bowles gets hold over.

 1883 - John Finch (came from Bank of England, Dean Street)

 1886 - Richard Bowles.
-Faces closure this year as it does not meet the minimum rateable then required to be a licenced premises.
+Faces closure this year as it does not meet the minimum rateable value then required to be a licenced premises.
 It was decided to incorporate a small adjoining cottage into the Cherry Tree to nudge up the value.
 Several licensed premises were forced to do similar things this year.
 At first the licence renewal was delayed as it was noted the cottage had no interior communication with the pub and also was in the name of a separate tenant.
 The cottage exterior door was therefore bricked up and an interior communication door knocked through.

 1888 - Richard Bowles.
 2. George Pusey

-1891 - George Pusey May be the same man who was the pot-man at the George and Dragon in 1882.
+1891 - George Pusey.
+May be the same man who was the pot-man at the George and Dragon in 1882.
 2. Owen West

-1893 - Owen West transfers to 2.
-Sidney East
+1893 - Owen West transfers to Sidney East

 1896 - Sidney Herbert (alt.
 Sidney Frederick) East